 VI.
-That they will review the above matters periodically with a view to improving the effectiveness of international economic cooperation among adhering governments on issues relating to international investment and multinational enterprises.
+That they will review the above matters periodically with a view to improving the effectiveness international economic of cooperation among adhering governments on issues international relating investment to and multinational enterprises.

-^{3.} The text of General Considerations and Practical Approaches concerning Conflicting Requirements Imposed on Multinational Enterprises is available from the OECD Website www.oecd.org/daf/investment.
+3. The text of General Considerations and Practical Approaches concerning Conflicting Requirements Imposed on Multinational Enterprises is available from the OECD Website www.oecd.org/daf/investment.